 From the Pros: As you compare Medigap plans, including prescription drug plans, request the formulary drug list to find out what is covered (and what isn’t).

 In early 2021, the Centers for Medicare and Medicaid Services (CMS) revealed exciting news for older adults with diabetes.
-The Part D Senior Savings Model, a supplemental benefits program available to everyone enrolled in Medicare, was Through this model, individuals taking insulin may be able to pay a maximum copayment of $35 for a 30-day supply while saving up to $446 a year in out-of-pocket costs.
+The Part D Senior Savings Model, a supplemental benefits program available to everyone enrolled in Medicare, was launched.8 Through this model, individuals taking insulin may be able to pay a maximum copayment of $35 for a 30-day supply while saving up to $446 a year in out-of-pocket costs.

 Unfortunately, the Part D Senior Savings Model isn’t mandatory for insurance companies at this time, so it’s not offered in all states.
 Visit Medicare.gov to see if there is a participating plan in your location.